sean-njela/k8s_monitoring/docs/2-project/grafana.md

 # Grafana

-## 📊 What is Grafana?
+## What is Grafana?

 Grafana is an **open-source observability and visualization platform**.
-It lets you **query, visualize, alert, and explore** metrics, logs, and traces from multiple data sources.
+It lets you **query, visualise, alert, and explore** metrics, logs, and traces from multiple data sources.

 Originally created by Torkel Ödegaard, Grafana has grown into a **CNCF incubating project** and is now the **de facto dashboarding tool** in cloud-native monitoring stacks.

-👉 If Prometheus is the “brain” of monitoring (data collection & querying), Grafana is the **eyes** (dashboards & visualizations).
+If Prometheus is the “brain” of monitoring (data collection & querying), Grafana is the **eyes** (dashboards & visualisations).

 ---

-## 🧐 Why Do We Need Grafana?
+## Why Do We Need Grafana?

 Modern systems generate **huge amounts of telemetry data**: